YuXia1992/MobileUNET/README.md

 <br>

-MobieUNET: <br><br>
+MobieUNET: <br>
-The exact parameters of MobileUNET for 4K imgages is in [MobileUNET4k](https://github.com/yyxx9922/MobileUNET/raw/master/MobileUNET4k.xlsx), and the computation amount is also there.
+The exact parameters of MobileUNET for 4K imgages is in [MobileUNET4k](https://github.com/yyxx9922/MobileUNET/raw/master/MobileUNET4k.xlsx), and the computation amount is also there. <br><br>

 ![](https://github.com/yyxx9922/MobileUNET/raw/master/mobileUNET.png)

 ## References: